Updated on April 14, 2023

 Most mobile users have a dedicated application for a particular service or function.
 The more services they want to use, the more apps they need to install.
-No wonder that in 2020 alone there were 218 billion app downloads (iOS App Store, Google Play and third-party Android stores combined) and the number is always growing.
+No wonder that in 2022 alone there were 255 billion app downloads (iOS App Store, Google Play, and third-party Android stores combined), and the number is always growing.

-What if a number of these apps got consolidated into one?
-This is exactly the idea behind a super app - an integrated ecosystem made of dedicated services called mini apps.
-And yes, like so many things in the world, it was made in China.
+Is there a way to consolidate a range of functionalities into one application?
+Yes, there is, and it’s called a super app.
+Simply put, it’s an integrated ecosystem made of dedicated services called mini apps.
+And, like so many things in the world, it was made in China.

 Examples of super apps worldwide

 The super app emerged in China.
 The very first one, WeChat, was initially created as a messaging app (a Chinese counterpart to WhatsApp), and it soon evolved into a marketplace of various services and offerings.
 Now there are hundreds of public services, mini programs, coupons, bill payment options, etc., available for over a billion WeChat users.

 All-in-one applications took the Asian market by storm with apps such as Alipay, Grab, Gojek or Paytm, to name just a few.
 It soon became an international tech trend and now the key market players are either in the process of implementing a super app, e.g. Uber, or they already upgraded to a super app, e.g. PayPal.
 In September 2021, PayPal launched a super app with integrated crypto, blockchain, saving, investing, and shopping capabilities.
 It marked a major shift from being nothing more than a payment utility to being a fleshed-out finance app.

 An example of a super app we worked on